Professionally Managed by

 BICYCLE SAFETY FOR KIDS

 With the start of the new school year, NBPD knows that many kids will be hopping on their bikes, as they ride to and from school.
-Since bicyclists share the road with cars, trucks, motorcycles, pedestrians and other cyclists, it is important to make sure that our kids are equipped to operate their bikes in a safe manner.
+Since bicyclists share the road with cars, trucks, motorcycles, pedestrians and other cyclists, it is important to ensure that our kids are equipped to operate their bikes safely.

 NBPD has developed a Bicycle Safety Guide for parents.